salernolabs/rescuegroups/doc/request/Contacts/readme.md

 #### ::setContactEmail

-Sets contactEmail field with a value of type email.
+Sets contactEmail field with a value of type string.

-    $query->setContactEmail(email);
+    $query->setContactEmail(string);

 #### ::setContactEmailAlt

-Sets contactEmailAlt field with a value of type email.
+Sets contactEmailAlt field with a value of type string.

-    $query->setContactEmailAlt(email);
+    $query->setContactEmailAlt(string);

 #### ::setContactEmailPager

-Sets contactEmailPager field with a value of type email.
+Sets contactEmailPager field with a value of type string.

-    $query->setContactEmailPager(email);
+    $query->setContactEmailPager(string);

 #### ::setContactCompany